Lazy Allocation, Demand Paging, And Overcommit

 Memory Access, And Allocation

-• On first access, MMU has no mapping (no TLB entry)
+• On first access, MMU knows nothing (no TLB entry)

 • ⟶ “TLB miss”